jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-For-Greenplum-Level-Agreement-SLA.md

 ### 1 Service Scope

-JD Cloud & AI JCS for Greenplum Services (hereinafter referred to as "Services") provide the user with the online data repository services, and provide the settlement functions based on the cloud computing mode, such as use on demand and pay on demand.
+JD Cloud & AI Data Warehouse JDW Services (hereinafter referred to as "Services") provide the user with the online data warehouse services, and provide the settlement functions based on the cloud computing mode, such as use on demand and pay on demand.

 ### 2 Service Level Indicator